evansn22/MacroeconomicAnalysis/README.md

 Created Common Table Expressions (CTEs):
 - Aggregating monthly observations into calendar-quarter averages while preserving existing quarterly observations and  producing a standardized dataset for time-series analysis.
-- Obtaining VALUE & Percentage Change Statistics for Each Observation, incorporating the LAG() window function
+- Obtaining Value & Percentage Change Statistics for Each Observation, incorporating the LAG() window function

 Created SQL Views:
 Two analytical views were created to support different stages of the project: